amenzhinsky/flagenv/README.md

 ## Configuration

-In case you're using short flag names you may employ `WithMapFunc` to override environment variable names with longer ones:
+In case you're using short flag names you may employ `WithMap` option to override environment variable names with more descriptive alternatives:

 ```go
 flag.StringVar(&addrFlag, "a", ":8080", "address to connect to")